 In 1997, the Blackduck Visioning Committee, Blandin representatives and local residents from the Blackduck School District Area reviewed our vision.
 The groups decided that the two most important directives of the vision were in the areas of youth and economics.

 In 1998, the Blackduck / Blandin Group joined with Blandin in the Blandin Community Investment Partnership.
 The basic philosophy of the partnership is one of mutual investment.
 Committees have a strong base of leaders who can recruit a diverse, multi-generational group of individuals and major stake holders committed to a process of identifying and taking action on significant community issues.

 The community members must be willing to

 explore new ways of looking at issues and be committed to measuring

 results together with the Blandin Foundation.

+Each step of the process will help communities prepare grant applications for funding significant projects.
 All people from the Blackduck Area are welcome to attend.

 Contributed by Nance Kunkel

 The Blackduck Community Library started as an idea in 1908, when a group of young women formed a club known as the Young Ladies of Blackduck, for the purpose of establishing a library and reading room for Blackduck and the surrounding community.
 By March of 1909, the Library and Reading Room was up and running.
 These young women seemed, by all accounts, to be a tireless group, as they hosted events and fund raisers on an almost bimonthly schedule!
 One particular event, held in 1911, was a dance for twenty-five couples with "peace and harmony prevailing," at which they served "light refreshments" at midnight, and danced until 2:00!
 Another event, in December of that same year, included dancing after a show, and that time they danced until 4:00 a.m.!